microsoft/verona/docs/internal/compiler-steps.md

 ### Verona compiler in Verona

 Once the current version of the compiler is good enough, however, we may also try to rewrite parts of the compiler in Verona itself.
-This will create a bootstrap problem, but hopefuly we'll be able to retain the existing components as libraries to the new Verona interfaces.
+This will create a bootstrap problem, but hopefully we'll be able to retain the existing components as libraries to the new Verona interfaces.

 The compilation process would first bootstrap the C++ compiler and the common libraries, then use that compiler to compile the remaining Verona compiler, using the same C++ libraries (ex.
 MLIR, LLVM), to then produce a working Verona compiler.

 This may overlap with some of the optional elements above, for example, writing a debugger in Verona in the first attempt.
-But it must rely on a stable and minimally funcioning and performing C++ compiler.
+But it must rely on a stable and minimally functioning and performing C++ compiler.